Judge drops suit alleging racist efforts to oust prosecutor

 The lawsuit named the city of St. Louis, the St. Louis Police Officers Association, its business manager, Jeff Roorda, and Gerard Carmody, a special prosecutor who indicted an investigator hired by Gardner to handle a case against then-Gov. Eric Greitens.
 It also names Carmody’s son and daughter, who helped in his investigation, and a former police officer who sued over Gardner’s use of private attorneys related to Carmody’s investigation.

+St. Louis Mayor Lyda Krewson’s spokesman, Jacob Long, said in a text that the city is “pleased this matter is resolved.”

 Roorda said previously that the union considered the lawsuit “frivolous and without merit.”
-The St. Louis St. Louis Police Officers Association and the spokeswoman for St. Louis Mayor Lyda Krewson didn’t immediately return a phone message from The Associated Press.
+The St. Louis St. Louis Police Officers Association didn’t immediately return a phone message Wednesday from The Associated Press.

 In his ruling, Ross described her complaint as “nothing more than a compilation of personal slights — none of which rise to a legal cause of action.”